Swaziland Travel Advice

 Anti-political demonstrations do occur in Swaziland, and can develop into violent protests without notice.
 Although the political situation is stable at present, some political groups have been banned from the country and labelled as terrorist organisations.
 Monitor local media and avoid large gatherings when possible.

 Street crimes, car hijackings and burglaries are common in some areas of the country, but are quite rare.
-Downtown areas of Mbabane and Manzin are most at risk of such crimes, so avoid them if possible; crime rates peak at night time in these areas.
+Downtown areas of Mbabane and Manzin are most at risk of such crimes, so the best travel advice for Swaziland is to avoid these areas where possible; crime rates peak at night time in these areas.

 Avoid driving into or out of Swaziland during the night.
 Recent reports suggest there has been an increase of armed banditry on major routes from South Africa and Mozambique.